Coronavirus – FAQs on managing a safe return to work

 - Carry out a data protection impact assessment setting out clearly why any measure is necessary for the specific workplace (which should include why alternative measures are not sufficient).

-For more details see our Insight article Workplace testing – guidance for employers from our specialist data protection group.
+For more details see our article “ICO releases guidance for employers on workplace testing” from our specialist data protection group.

 Can we insist on employees taking an NHS test if they have symptoms?